Policy and Procedure Name:

 otherwise ordered.

-9. Claims services
+9. Claims Services

 staff may consider a lump sum advancement on a scheduled loss compensation

-death claim.
-Claims services staff shall refer to the Lump
+Services staff shall refer to the Lump

 Sum Advancement policy for additional information.

-Commission Orders on Scheduled Loss Compensation
+G. IC Orders on Scheduled

-1. Claims services
+1. Claims Services

 staff shall staff all issues of concurrent payments or lump sum payments with BWC